danielsen2009/homebridge-mqtt-acessories/README.md

 X Postponed

+	ALL:
+	- Better commenting in sketches.

 	Switch:
-	- Add MCP23017 I2c Port Expander (Need more I/O!).
+	!
+Add MCP23017 I2c Port Expander (Need more I/O!).
 	- Add last state to eeprom so states survive restart - configurable to on or off.
-	- Move loop functions so switches and relays work in case of network problems.
+	!
+Move loop functions so switches and relays work in case of network problems.
+	- Separate get and post functions.
 	- Add first time boot registration and updating availability after booting after the first pairing.
-	X Add ability for door lock/ doorbell?
+	- Add ability for door lock/ doorbell?
 	- Add support for relays connected to switches.
 	- Possible web page configuration or grabbing settings from a central location.